 With ventilated cavity walls, airflow convection loops within the wall cavity will occur naturally due primarily to wind pressures, air pressure, building geometry, and stack effect phenomena.
 For example, when air in a wall cavity is heated by solar gain, an upward vertical flow of air may develop due to warm air rising in the wall cavity and exiting through upper weep vents.
 Horizontal convection loops can also develop due to the temperature of one building elevation being changed more quickly than a perpendicular elevation, such as when an eastern building elevation is warmed by the morning sun, while air within the southern, western, and northern wall cavities remains cool (Figure 6).
 For this reason, vertical wall cavity air baffles are a good idea at building corners.
-When wall cavity airflow is not controlled around corners, the influence of windward, leeward, and turbulent wind pressures could possibly create forces at the outside building corners to allow exterior south your customers by providing superior service such as technical support, friendly and responsive handling of orders, and job site pull tests.
-And with five warehouse locations across the U.S., you can get our TRUFAST products right when you need them.
-Choose the fastening solutions team that works as hard as you do: TRUFAST.
-Trusted Connections for commercial roofing.
+When wall cavity airflow is not controlled around corners, the influence of windward, leeward, and turbulent wind pressures could possibly create forces at the outside building corners to allow exterior

 Figure 6 - This diagram shows wall cavity air baffles located at outside corners of the building and at midpoint in wall elevations.
-Air baffles at corners prevent wall cavity west air movement around building corners.
-The midwall air baffles are only necessary when attempting to achieve a pressureequalized rainscreen wall.
+Air baffles at corners prevent wall cavity air movement around building corners.
+The midwall air baffles are only necessary when attempting to achieve a pressure-equalized rainscreen wall.